nspo/microbuf/README.md

 ```

 When you now execute `python3 microbuf.py SensorData.mmsg`, serializers and deserializers for the supported languages will automatically be generated.
-You can use the serializers to convert data to bytes, send them to your receiver (e.g. via TCP or UDP), and decode them there with the deserializers.
+You can use the serializers to convert data to bytes, send them to your receiver (e.g. via UDP or I2C), and decode them there with the deserializers.

 ## How is the data serialized?
 `microbuf`'s serialization is based on the